-- 1. With the exception of Klyde Warren Park and the Tourism PID, and any future modifications to the boundaries of either of those two PIDs, no future PIDs will be allowed to be created that overlap the boundaries of another Dallas PID. - 2.
-In general, the boundaries of existing PIDs can be modified during a renewal process (with updated map as part of the petition).
+- 1. With the exception of Klyde Warren Park and the Tourism PID, and any future modifications to the boundaries of either PID, no future PIDs will be allowed to be created that overlap the boundaries of another Dallas PID. - In general, the boundaries of existing PIDs can be modified during a renewal process (with updated map as part of the petition).
 However, a boundary change during the existing term of a PID may only be considered if a re-petition of the proposed PID area meets the minimum criteria for creation/renewal as described earlier in this Policy. - 3.
 The boundaries of the DTPID include hotels with more than 100 rooms.
-Any hotels that drop below that room level during the term will be removed from the assessment roll with City Council approval following notice to the City by DTPID.
+Any hotels that drop below that room level during the term will be removed from the assessment roll during the annual service plan approval process.
 New hotels may be added during the existing term of a PID with City Council approval in accordance with Chapter 372 of the Texas Local Government Code.